userdashboard/stripe-subscriptions/readme.md

 Users subscribe to plans and plans must be built from products.
 Additionally, this module imposes a 'publish' status on products and plans that controls access to them by users.

-    1. Create product
+1. Administrator creates product
-    2. Publish product
+2. Administrator publishes product
-    3. Create plan
+3. Administrator creates plan
-    4. Publish plan
+4. Administrator publishes plan
 5. User selects plan from published plans
 6. User creates subscription optionally with payment

 You can use links for users to create a subscription to a specific plan: